SinaRampe/multiple_pdf_chatbot/README.md

 tbd/identified problems:
+- latest question should be inserted at the top, history appears at the bottom -> see (Chat With Your Healthcare Documents: Build a Chatbot With ChatGPT and LangChain]([https://www.udemy.com/course/langchain/](https://pub.towardsai.net/chat-with-your-healthcare-documents-build-a-chatbot-with-chatgpt-and-langchain-6b910eb6ca14))
 - current chain returns only 4 text blocks, which is suboptimal for some UCs, e.g. searching and Q&A of receipts
 - further readme testing
 - containerization